-Hemant Sahai founded Hemant Sahai Associates in 2003 and has over 20 years of experience in advising clients.
-He talks about initial years of setting up HSA, decision to leave JSA, his vision for the firm, pro-bono and expansion plans at HSA.
+Hemant Sahai founded Hemant Sahai Associates in 2003 and has over 20 years of experience.
+In this interview with Bar & Bench, he talks about initial years of setting up HSA, decision to leave JSA, his vision for the firm, pro-bono and expansion plans at HSA.

 Bar & Bench: Initial years of setting up Hemant Sahai Associates.
 Successes and Failures.

 Hemant Sahai: We have grown from a small firm of eight lawyers when we started, to being one of the larger firms in the Country with 10 partners and close to 60 lawyers.
 We have turned 8 this August.

 We firmly believe that our journey has just begun and the best is yet to come.

 During this journey we have had our share of successes and disappointments.
 However, as an organisation, we have learnt to celebrate our successes and to deal with our disappointments with stoicism.

 We measure our successes by both external and internal benchmarks that we have set for ourselves.
 One of the manifestations of our success is the recognition that we have received from amongst peers and clients for the breadth and quality of our practice.
 We are consistently ranked amongst the top tier firms in our chosen areas of practice.
 This, to my mind, is the most demonstrable indication of our success and that too in a relatively short time.

 Our stated mission requires us to not only create value for our clients, but also to enrich our work environment.
 Therefore, we also measure our success by the fact that we are today one of the firms of choice for professionals and we continue to attract the best talent.